mikeliddle/TunnelTestEnv/Readme.md

 - `-AdApplication`: The name of the AAD application to use for authentication.
 Default is `Generated MAM Tunnel`.
 - `-VMTenantCredential`: a pscredential object used for silent authentication to the VM subscription.
 Default is to prompt for credentials.
 - `-TenantCredential`: a pscredential object used for silent authentication to the tunnel tenant.
 Default is to prompt for credentials.
+- `-SubscriptionId`: The subscription ID to use for the VM.
+Default is to detect this from the VM login information.

 Switches: